 Sec.
-3.13.3 - Non AUS Affordable Sec.
+3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Borrower has cosigned for a loan: When the borrower has an outstanding debt that was co-signed, the debt should not be counted as a recurring debt obligation if the borrower can document that the primary obligor has been making payments on the debt for at least 12 months and the primary obligor does not have a history of being delinquent as defined above. - Debt payments made by the business may be excluded if it is documented that the business is paying the debt (for a minimum of the preceding 12 months) and the debt payment was included in the business cash flows upon which the selfemployment income was calculated - Debts that are paid off prior to loan application
+Debt payments made by the business may be excluded if it is documented that the business is paying the debt (for a minimum of the preceding 12 months) and the debt payment was included in the business cash flows upon which the selfemployment income was calculated

+Debts that are paid off prior to loan application